adnan-mujagic/soundblock-frontend/README.md

 # Soundblock

-Soundblock is a website that provides a user interface for interacting with and partially uploading music to the blockchain/IPFS.
+Soundblock is a website that provides a user interface for interacting with and uploading music to the blockchain/IPFS.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Build Information